sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 ### Using privileged transitions

-With privileged transitions, you need to make a new endpoint to your backend server.
+To use privileged transitions, you need to make a new endpoint to your backend server.
 Your marketplace front-end should call this new backend endpoint and not the Flex API directly.

 If you use Flex Template for Web, you can add a new endpoint by adding it to the [API router][ftw-daily-api-router].

 The new server endpoint should call the payment gateway API to do the payment action and the Flex Marketplace API to transition the transaction.

 The following diagram shows the call sequence between the marketplace and the APIs.
 First, a user makes a transaction request using the marketplace front end, after which the backend calls the Flex Marketplace API to initiate the transaction.
-Next, the marketplace backend calls the payment gateway’s API, and finally the Flex Marketplace API is called again after the payment action is completed.
+Next, the marketplace backend calls the payment gateway's API, and finally the Flex Marketplace API is called again after the payment action is completed.

 ![Privileged transitions call sequence](privileged-transitions-sequence.png)

 [comment]: # (Diagram source: https://whimsical.com/how-to-integrate-a-3rd-party-payment-gateway-PBY6qRjauyb7v5pEdXY4pS)

 Error handling in this model is simple.
-Because all the calls to the Flex Marketplace API and the payment gateway’s API are triggered by the request of the end-user, your marketplace front-end can immediately return a failure response and show an error message to the user when things go wrong.
+Because all the calls to the Flex Marketplace API and the payment gateway's API are triggered by the request of the end-user, your marketplace front-end can immediately return a failure response and show an error message to the user when things go wrong.

 ### Using Events